Simmiah/test-galactic-survey/README.md

-To use this repository just download and run driver.bat file.
+To use this repository just download and run driver.bat file on windows or run driver.rb from mac.
 You can also run each test script individually.

-Works with Ruby 2.0.0-p353 and must have Watir and google-drive ruby gem installed.
+Works with Ruby 2.0.0-p353.
+Gems are managed by bundler, otherwise install the gems as listed in the gemfile.

 For information on Watir go to this link:  http://watir.com/